-But it’s not all doom and gloom.
-Over the last ten years, there’s been a fivefold increase in the number of university students who admit that they’re suffering.
-Increased awareness and a lessening of the stigma associated with mental health problems means that more people are getting the help they need.
+But it's not all doom and gloom.
+Over the last years, there's a five-fold increase in the number of university students who admit that they're suffering.
+Increased awareness and support of mental health problems that means that people are getting the help they need.

-So if you’re a student, make sure you know how to access your university’s support services.
-However, there are also plenty of things you can do to prevent yourself from becoming overwhelmed.
+If you're a student, make sure you know how to access your university's support services.
+However, there are also plenty of things to prevent yourself from becoming overwhelmed.

 Here's our handy guide to looking after your mental health at university.

-If you’re suffering from any combination of these symptoms, the first step is to tell someone you trust.
-This could be a friend, a tutor, a family member or a university counsellor.
+If you're suffering from any combination of these symptoms, the first step is to tell someone you trust.
+This could be a friend, a tutor, a family member or a university counselor.

-If you’ve been feeling depressed or anxious for more than a few weeks and it’s affecting your daily life, a visit to the GP is in order.
-Take a friend if you need to and be as open and as honest as you can.
+If you've been feeling depressed or anxious for more than a few weeks and it's affecting your daily life, a visit to the GP is in order.
+Take a friend if you can and as honest as you can.

-However, if your symptoms are mild, here some tips that could make a big difference to how you feel.
+However, if your symptoms are mild, here is a big difference to how you feel.to how you feel.

 Regular exercise is a simple way to kick-start those endorphins, helping you to feel more positive and relaxed.

-How about taking up running, hopping on your bike or getting involved with a team sport?
-If you prefer a more relaxed approach, try toning up with Pilates or Yoga.
-Alternatively, you could simply go for a brisk walk and bask in the beauty of nature.
+How about getting up running, hopping on your bike or getting involved with a team sport?
+If you prefer a relaxed approach, try toning up with Pilates or Yoga.
+Alternatively, you could simply go for a bask in the beauty of nature.

 Whatever activity you choose, it needs to raise your heartbeat and leave you feeling out of breath.

-Cooking nutritious and delicious food is a great way to care for yourself (and sharing the results will make you very popular with your flatmates!).
-You’ll find a huge selection of tasty recipes online, but don’t forget to allow yourself the occasional naughty treat.
+Cooking nutritious and delicious food is very popular with your flatmates!
+You'll find a huge selection of tasty recipes online, but do not forget to allow yourself the occasional naughty treat.

-While you’re out and about during the day, make sure you eat enough slow-release carbs to keep you going and drink plenty of water.
+While you're out and about, you'll have plenty of slow-release carbs to keep you going and drink plenty of water.

 When you’re facing tight deadlines and exams it can be tempting to opt for sugary food and drinks packed with caffeine.
 However, that initial burst of energy won’t last long and you’ll be left feeling tired and irritable.